-One solution lies in simply finding your authentic, creative self and unblocking the limitless mental energy we all possess.
+One way to do this is by finding your authentic, creative self and unblocking the limitless mental energy we all possess.
 My own process was called growing my “Mind Garden”. (see post #1).
 That original creative voice can be utilized in many ways, not just in the creative arts.
-One good example for me is how I helped raise four children not having a clue what the hell I was doing.
+One good example for me is how I helped raise four children not having a clue what the hell I was doing when I first started.
 I was able to find examples and inspiration from countless sources and that allowed me to grow into the job, as it were.
 I helped raise them on the fly, by the seat of my pants, creating “dad” day by day until it became second nature.

-I used that example of finding my unique voice because my creative parenting was not intentional or conscious.
+I used that example of finding my unique voice because my creative parenting was neither intentional nor conscious.
 It goes to the point of writing in this way: I had no choice but to let “dad” come out of me.
 I felt like I had no attachments to how my parenting should look.
-It was with this same clean slate that I started Tripio.
+It was with this same clean slate that I started Tripio .
 I had no plan for it.
 I did not have a genre selected.
 Or a projected word count.
-I did note in my SotM (Sketchbook of the Mind) around the time I started Tripio that is was a novella “for now”.
-That was it.
+I did note in my SotM (Sketchbook of the Mind) around the time I started Tripio that is was a “novella for now”.

 “May I help who’s next?”